seanedwards/vrc-worldobject/README.md

 This is a very early prototype.
 Do not expect a one-click experience yet.
 Please read the installation instructions carefully.
 At this point, nothing in here is so complex that you couldn't just rebuild it yourself, but this repository is offered as an example.

-If you encounter any issues, feel free to open a message here, or message me (`Goat#5718`) on Discord.
+If you encounter any issues, feel free to open an issue or pull request here, or message me (`Goat#5718`) on Discord.

 ## Installation